jmdopereiro/totalhrmanagement/README.md

 # totalhrmanagement
-How to compile the application:
+To compile the application execute the following maven command from the terminal:

 mvn clean package